 If you are a rare book collector you have to love summer at least a little.
 There are so many more opportunities to treasure hunt for old and interesting books.
 I don’t know about you, but where I live yard sales, flea markets, and outdoor book sales are everywhere.
 And even though, yes, most of the time I don’t find anything particularly rare or old, there is that small percentage of times when I score something juicy.
 That’s what keeps it interesting and fun.
 Because hey… you just never know what you might find for mere pennies on the dollar.

-For instance, I recently found a 1912 copy of The Brothers Kamarazov by Dostoevsky in very nice shape at an outdoor flea market for $5.
+For instance, I recently found a 1912 copy of The Brothers Kamarazov by Dostoevsky in very nice shape at an outdoor flea market for $2.
 A few weeks later I dug through a deep box of mostly tattered mass market paperbacks and plucked from the depths an autographed copy of James Earl Jones memoir Voices And Silences for a mere quarter.
 Not an old book, but still… an interesting find.
 And yes, after careful comparison I’m convinced that it is an authentic signature.
-Again, not entirely rare or valuable book, but I was pretty stoked just the same; I mean, this is Darth Vader were talking about here.
+Again, not an entirely rare or valuable book, but I was pretty stoked just the same; I mean… this is after all Darth Vader were talking about here.

 What’s in your hometown?
-If you had some interesting finds or stories you’d like to share I’d love for you to leave a comment below.
+If you’ve had some interesting finds or stories you’d like to share I’d love for you to leave a comment below.